 Know the Paper You Are Training For

 Before you even decide how to study, it’s important to know the paper inside out.
-For JEE Main Paper 1, you attempt 75 questions worth 300 marks.
+For JEE Main 2026 Paper 1, you attempt 75 questions worth 300 marks.
 Out of these, Physics carries 25 questions, which include 20 multiple-choice questions and 5 numerical value type questions.
 Since negative marking applies in both sections, every guess or careless slip can cost you hard-earned marks.
 That’s why accuracy matters just as much as speed, if not more.
 Once you understand this balance, you’ll realise that your goal is not just solving more but solving smarter.

 JEE Advanced, on the other hand, changes its pattern every year, but one thing always stays the same: it rewards deep reasoning and the ability to connect multiple concepts in a single problem.
 If you aim to appear for Advanced as well, don’t let its unpredictability scare you.
 Instead, solve a few past Advanced papers to build that multi-concept mindset.
-Even if your main target is JEE Main, practising some Advanced-level problems sharpens your fundamentals and trains you to think beyond formulas, which eventually makes the Main paper feel more comfortable.
+Even if your main target is JEE Main, practicing some Advanced-level problems sharpens your fundamentals and trains you to think beyond formulas, which eventually makes the Main paper feel more comfortable.

 High-weightage Physics for JEE Main